4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 1. List of opened files and created states.
 2. Saves current image state.
 Each stated can be reloaded by double click.
-3. Removes saved state.
+3. Loads multiple files to PartSeg.
-4. Loads multiple files to PartSeg.
+4. Removes saved state.
-5. Enables to set custome names for saved states.
+5. Enables to set custom names for saved states.

 Tips and Tricks
 ---------------